shiftkey/scribble/docs/goals.md

 One of the big reasons why Sandcastle has such a bad name is because it is really hard to setup (and automate).
 XML documentation is another common thing for many codebases but quite often this is more for Intellisense than for end-user documentation.

-Duchess should take care of the heavy lifting of setting up the documentation infrastructure, so you can get straight to writing stuff.
+Scribble should take care of the heavy lifting of setting up the documentation infrastructure, so you can get straight to writing stuff.

 ## Easy to use

-Rather than a custom XML format or inventing a new DSL, Duchess will use Markdown for its content.
+Rather than a custom XML format or inventing a new DSL, Scribble will use Markdown for its content.
 This allows documentation to be:

  - header tags for sections
  - lists of things